Measuring Evidence against Exchangeability and Group Invariance with E-values

 \subsection{Expected utility-optimal e-values for group invariance: alternative on sample space}

-We now apply Theorem~\ref{thm:characterize_optimal} to derive optimal e-values for group invariance for several expected-utility-type power objectives.
-A remarkable feature of these optimal e-values is that they may be expressed in terms of \emph{unconditional} densities, instead of conditional densities on orbits.
-This is a feature of the fact that such optimal e-values are (non-decreasing) functions of likelihood ratios \citep{koning2024continuous}, combined with the fact that they share the same mixing distribution which drops out in the likelihood ratio.
+We now apply Theorem~\ref{thm:characterize_optimal} to derive expected-utility optimal e-values for group invariance.
+A remarkable feature of these optimal e-values is that they may be expressed in terms of $\mathbb{Q}$ and its symmetrization $\overline{\mathbb{Q}}$.
+This is a consequence of Lemma \ref{lem:conditional_unconditional_RN}, which shows that the likelihood ratio $d\mathbb{Q} / d\overline{\mathbb{Q}}$ coincides with the conditional likelihood ratio.